revant7/travel-booking-application/README.md

 An end-to-end **Travel Booking Platform** developed with **Django** and **MySQL**, designed to streamline the process of exploring travel options, booking tickets, and managing reservations.

 The project showcases **full-stack development skills** including authentication, relational database design, booking workflows, and deployment on Railway.
-It was implemented as part of an academic assignment but structured to reflect **real-world, production-ready practices**.
+It was implemented and structured to reflect **real-world, production-ready practices**.

 🔗 **Live Demo** → [Travel Booking Application](https://travel-booking-application-production.up.railway.app/)